 Now it’s time to fill up your bottle with water.
 Ultimately, the water itself is used as a vessel for the moon’s magickal energy, so you don’t need a special water.
 However you do want to make sure the water is fresh and clean and free of negative energies.
 There are a few things to consider:

-From a purely practical point of view, distilled water is the “cleanest” water available, and shouldn’t turn green or funky when kept bottled for extended periods of time.
+From a purely practical point of view, distilledOpens in a new tab. water is the “cleanest” water available, and shouldn’t turn green or funky when kept bottled for extended periods of time.
 Next up, regular old tap water is perfectly useable, and has a similar lifespan.
 Finally, bottled spring water is a great option so long as it’s not stored long term.

 Warning:

 If you’re planning on drinking your moon water, please stay safe: Water that has been sitting in a dirty bottle should never be consumed.
 Likewise river or lake water.
 We know safety isn’t very romantic, but let’s get serious here: You really don’t want to be hospitalized from drinking unclean water.
-See our disclaimers for further information.
+See our disclaimersOpens in a new tab. for further information.

 Adding Other Ingredients

-- Rose Quartz: Love.
+• Rose Quartz: Love.

-- Jasper: Nurturing.
+• Jasper: Nurturing.

-- Clear Quartz: Moon amplification.
+• Clear Quartz: Moon amplification.

-- Obsidian: Protection.
+• Obsidian: Protection.

 While crystals can amplify the power of the moon’s rays during charging, don’t feel bad if you’d prefer to keep things simple and pure.